FRANÇAIS

 Sustainable granular materials improve removal of natural organic matter, turbidity and microplastics during adsorption, ballasted flocculation and granular filtration

-Lapointe, Mathieu, Jahandideh, Heidi, Alimi, Olubukola S., Farner, Jeffrey M. et Tufenkji, Nathalie.
+Lapointe, Mathieu, Jahandideh, Heidi, Alimi, Olubukola S., Farner, Jeffrey M. and Tufenkji, Nathalie.
 2025. « Sustainable granular materials improve removal of natural organic matter, turbidity and microplastics during adsorption, ballasted flocculation and granular filtration ».
 Journal of Environmental Chemical Engineering, vol. 13, nº 2.

 [thumbnail of Lapointe-M-2025-30696.pdf]